In the mainstream – part 1/2: We are all monogamous!

 - It is simply false: Because the definition which is widely agreed upon nowadays – that, when in a romantic relationship, people only desire sex with their romantic partner – is a generally false idea about mankind.

-I have renamed this false idea to the patriarchal construct of monogamy.
+I have renamed this false idea to the monogamous fallacy.